RTippin/messenger/docs/Installation.md

 ```

 ### Install Command
-- Installs the base messenger files, publishing our [`messenger.php`][link-config] config and service provider.
+- Installs the base messenger files, publishing the [`messenger.php`][link-config] config and service provider.
-- This will also register our published service provider in your `app.php` config file under the providers array.
+- This will also register the published service provider in your `app.php` config file inside the providers array.
 - You will be asked to confirm running this command, as well as an option to migrate our tables before completion.
 ```bash
 php artisan messenger:install